SchulzLab/TEPIC/MachineLearningPiplines/INVOKE/README.md

 * Scatter Plots per sample and outer cross validation run showing the predicted versus the measured gene expression on test data.

 ## Example
-To run a test trial of *INVOKE*, you can run the script runInvokeAnalysis.sh.
+To run a test trial of *INVOKE*, execute the script runInvokeAnalysis.sh.
 You can run it with the command

 	bash runInvokeAnalysis.sh

 We provide precomputed TEPIC results to run the example.
 If a reference genome and a gene annotation file are provided by the user, the first step of the pipeline, the run of TEPIC, can be computed as well.
 Sample open chromatin regions as well as gene expresssion data are already contained in the folder [ExampleData](ExampleData).
+Note that the genome version used in this example is hg38.

 ## Citation
 If you are using INVOKE please cite: